 "For a school or a small business, the cost for a bank to do the underwriting on a loan is so high that it just doesn't pencil out," Parish says.
 "But Mosaic is a fundamentally different business model.
-We're all online so we don't have the brick and mortar overhead and we have less costs to cover.
-We're also regulated differently and all of these things add up so that we can help finance these smaller projects at lower cost."
+We're all online so we don't have the overhead and we can help finance these smaller projects at lower cost."

 The company's goal is ambitious: Mosaic wants anyone to be able to invest in solar nationwide.
 Due to a complex tangle of state-level securities regulations, it hasn't achieved this yet.
 But it's on its way.
 Residents of New York and California can invest in solar projects through Mosaic irrespective of credit history or income and accredited investors who meet certain qualifying criteria in other states can also join in.

 "They're really helping to grow the market for solar," Andrea Luecke, executive director of the Solar Foundation, said.
 "They're helping meet a need, which is what if you don't own a house or you're a renter, for example, then how do you support solar?
 Mosaic is providing a new avenue for people who are interested in solar and who can now invest in it without having to buy their own solar panels, which was really the only way to support it before."

 It's not just about the bottom line.
 Mosaic's founders want to drive a transition to a renewable-energy economy and believe the private sector has a major role to play in expanding access to solar and other forms of renewable energy in the United States.